-I have a household budget but not a personal budget, something I need to work on.
+I have a household budget and a loose personal budget.

-I keep my daily spending to a minimum during the week, I cycle to work and take my own lunches, and now I stay at home and still cook my own lunch.
+I keep my daily spending to a minimum during the week, pre-covid I cycled to work and took my own lunches, and now I stay at home and still cook my own lunch.
 This means I don’t open my purse for days sometimes.

 I hate shopping!

 I genuinely enjoy free or cheap things, I love walking and cycling, going to the cinema, fringe theatre and having friends round for food, as and when restrictions allow.

 I feel guilty about how much crap and plastic modern life generates.
 I always try to remember if its not recyclable it will end up somewhere sometime in landfill.
 I try to spend intentionally, buy to last and not see my self worth in the car I drive or the clothes I wear.